-4.6 Signage and Lighting
+4.7 Signage and Lighting

-- Signage and lighting design should adhere to the relevant by-laws for the Town of Halton Hills and MTO. - Signage should be integrated into building design to reduce clutter. - Accent lighting to emphasize built forms and landscape elements is encouraged. - · Rooftop signs are not encouraged. - Signage on sites adjacent to a highway should be of a scale appropriate to the speed and scale of the highway environment.
-On sites adjacent to Highways 401 and 407, the size limits of signage on building facades facing the highways may be increased to a
+- a.
+Signage and lighting design should adhere to the relevant by-laws for the Town of Halton Hills and MTO requirements. - b.
+Signage should be integrated into building design to reduce clutter. - c.
+Accent lighting to emphasize built forms and landscape elements is encouraged. - d.
+Rooftop signs are not encouraged. - e.
+Signage on sites adjacent to a highway should be of a scale appropriate to the speed and scale of the highway environment.
+On sites adjacent to 400-series highways, the size limits of signage on building facades facing the highways may be increased to a total surface area of no more than 20% of the building wall face. - f.
+Electronic messages on digital building signage with visible effects during the message transition, including fading, flashing, or motion are discouraged for safety reasons.

-- total surface area of no more than 20% of the building wall face. - Electronic messages on digital building signage with visible effects during the message transition, including fading, flashing, or motion are discouraged for safety reasons. - To reduce the impacts of light pollution, the illumination of digital signage is discouraged between offpeak hours. - Light emitting diodes (LEDs), solar power, road reflectors and other alternative lighting and energy sources should be encouraged for energy efficiency.
+- g.
+To reduce the impacts of light pollution, the illumination of digital signage is discouraged during off-peak hours. - Light emitting diodes (LEDs), solar power, road reflectors and other alternative lighting and energy sources should be encouraged for energy efficiency.